stormbeta/blogapi-example/readme.md

 ran into snags with some of the supporting frameworks and decided to just use plain Flask.
 I've left the spec file in place though for reference, and in a real project I'd want to use it to validate the API.

+In a real world project, I'd want at minimum an nginx reverse proxy so that the service ran behind HTTPS/TLS, and use a real database running on a separate instance.